DevAbas/weather-app/README.md

 1. Have a running react app with that displays the weather of a given location in a box
 2. The box should be horizontally and vertically centered
 3. Windspeed should be displayed in knots per hour
-4. Document your steps via commits
+4. Create a branch with your name and document your steps via commits
 5. Provide your solution as a pull request for master

 ### Bonuses